December 18, 2016

 with narrator Dr. Peter Stoicheff

-The Saskatoon Jazz Orchestra puts a swing in Peter’s timeless encounter with the Wolf with their take on Sergei Prokofiev’s classic as arranged for the SJO by Winnpeg-based composer Jeff Preslaff and narrated by University of Saskatchewan president Peter Stoicheff.
+The Saskatoon Jazz Orchestra puts a swing in Peter’s timeless encounter with the Wolf with their take on Sergei Prokofiev’s classic as arranged for the SJO by Winnpeg-based composer Jeff Presslaff and narrated by University of Saskatchewan president Peter Stoicheff.
 This December performance is rounded out with a selection of holiday big band classics.
 A special winter pudding ale will also be premiered by 9 Mile Brewery!

 April 30, 2017